 It can be a daunting task to find a plastic surgeon who can meet your precise expectations and goals for your breast augmentation.
 After all, plastic surgery makes huge changes to your body.
 Even after deciding on your size and the type of implant; you still have to find a highly qualified and experienced plastic surgeon.

-As an award-winning renowned plastic surgeon in Beverly Hills, Dr. Neavin understands how to craft results and you are sure to receive the best breast augmentation Los Angeles can offer that are personalized for the contours of your body and shape, and most importantly your breasts.
+As an award-winning renowned plastic surgeon in Beverly Hills, Dr. Tim Neavin understands how to craft results and you are sure to receive the best breast augmentation Los Angeles can offer that are personalized for the contours of your body and shape.

-There are multiple factors to consider when deciding exactly how you would like your breast augmentation results to look or feel, but as one of the top plastic surgeons in Los Angeles, California, Dr. Neavin can help you feel confident about the aesthetics you choose and guide you toward understanding your options for breast augmentation procedure.
+There are multiple factors to consider when deciding exactly how you would like your results to look or feel, but as one of the top plastic surgeons in Los Angeles, California, Dr. Neavin can help you feel confident about the aesthetics you choose and guide you toward understanding your options for your procedure.

 What is a Breast Augmentation?